Thewbi/tiger/chap3/README.md

 1 + 2 . + 3
 ```

-From this situation the parser can either reduce 1 + 2 into exp and then shift he plus symbol:
+From this situation the parser can either reduce 1 + 2 into exp and then shift the plus symbol:

 ```
 exp + .
 3